colindean/talks/document_workflow/document_workflow.md

 everything to PDF and include the PDF version in the Markdown because I know that PDF will look right versus SVG, because SVG output rarely converts fonts to paths.

+Here, I redrew a diagram using TikZ, and it looked a whole lot better than the PNG derived from a screenshot of a PDF.

 :::